alifar76/NegBinSig-Test/README.md

 4) **ZINB qval**: q-value of the estimated ZINB Coeff

 5) **NB_Coeff**: Indicates the exponentiated regression coefficient for the regular negative binomial model.
 To elaborate more, in our example dataset, OTU_26 has a NB_Coeff value of 1.685675928.
-This means that the abundance of OTU_26 is 1.685675928 times higher in the Neither group of treatment compared to the Both group of treatment.
-To find out which group is the base group, we look at the column called **Both_minus_Neither_mean** for our example dataset.
-(The name of this group will change from mapping file to mapping file as explained later in detail) In our example dataset, the **Both_minus_Neither_mean** column has the value of -2324.903642.
-This suggests that the mean OTU_26 is higher in Neither group when compared to Both group.
+This means that the abundance of OTU_26 is 1.685675928 times higher in the Low group of treatment compared to the High group of treatment.
+To find out which group is the base group, we look at the column called **High_minus_Low_mean** for our example dataset.
+(The name of this group will change from mapping file to mapping file as explained later in detail) In our example dataset, the **High_minus_Low_mean** column has the value of -2324.903642.
+This suggests that the mean OTU_26 is higher in Low group when compared to High group.

 6) **NB_pval**: p-value of the estimated NB_Coeff

 7) **NB_qval**: q-value of the estimated NB_Coeff

-8) **Both_minus_Neither_mean**: The name of this column is specific to each dataset.
-In our metadata file, we had a column called Treatment which had two levels: Both and Neither.
+8) **High_minus_Low_mean**: The name of this column is specific to each dataset.
+In our metadata file, we had a column called Treatment which had two levels: High and Low.
 The ordering of the names of the treatment levels in this column will vary from mapping file to mapping file.
-However, they will always be consistent such that if the value is positive, then the first level as suggested by column name has higher mean than second one (Both in our example).
-And if the value is negative, then the second level as suggested by column name has a higher mean than first one (Neither in our example).
+However, they will always be consistent such that if the value is positive, then the first level as suggested by column name has higher mean than second one (High in our example).
+And if the value is negative, then the second level as suggested by column name has a higher mean than first one (Low in our example).

 9) **ttest_pval**: p-value of the t-test